akullpp/awesome-java/README.md

 * [Apache Cassandra](http://cassandra.apache.org) - Apache Cassandra is a distributed column-oriented database providing high availability with no single point of failure.
 * [Apache HBase](http://hbase.apache.org) - Apache HBase is the Hadoop database, a distributed, scalable, big data store.
 * [Infinispan](http://infinispan.org/) -  Distributed and highly concurrent key/value datastore used for caching.

-## Distributed Deployment

-*Frameworks which can dynamically deploy applications into a distributed environment.*

-* [Apache Aurora](http://aurora.apache.org/) - Apache Aurora is a Mesos framework for long-running services and cron jobs.
-* [Singularity](http://getsingularity.com/) - Singularity is a Mesos framework that makes deployment easy.
-It supports web services, background workers, scheduled jobs, and one-off tasks.

 ## Distribution